 So, come on America.
 Do diesel pumps really deserve to be so lonely?

 Filed under: Lifestyle - Transportation - Automotive - Gallery - Family Sedan, Lifestyle - Transportation - Automotive - Reviews - Family Sedan, Lifestyle - Transportation - Automotive - Reviews - Mid-size sedans, Lifestyle - Transportation - Automotive - Technology - Diesel Fuel, Lifestyle - Transportation - Automotive - Technology - Factory Tour, Lifestyle - Transportation - Automotive - Technology - Fuel Efficiency, Lifestyle - Travel - Travelogue - Automotive Road Trip

-Tags: 2013 Volkswagen Passat TDi Review, Alternative to Gas-Electric Hybrids, Camry Hybrid Competitor, Chattanooga, Diesel, Diesel powered family sedan, Easy Freeway Passing, Factory Tour, Front-wheel drive, Fuel efficient family cars, Fusion Hybrid Competitor, great fuel economy, Light Clutch, low fuel consumption, Low Speed Torque, Manual Transmission, Optima Hybrid, Passat Diesel, Passat TDi, Roomy family sedan, Sonata Hybrid Competitor, Tennessee, travelogue, Volkswagen, Volkswagen Chattanooga Factory Tour, Volkswagen Passat TDi Review, VW, VW Passat TDi, Zero Range Anxiety
+Tags: 2013 Volkswagen Passat TDi Review, Alternative to Gas-Electric Hybrids, Camry Hybrid Competitor, Chattanooga, Diesel, Diesel powered family sedan, Easy Freeway Passing, Factory Tour, Front-wheel drive, Fuel efficient family cars, Fusion Hybrid Competitor, great fuel economy, images, Light Clutch, low fuel consumption, Low Speed Torque, Manual Transmission, Optima Hybrid, Passat Diesel, Passat TDi, review, Roomy family sedan, Sonata Hybrid Competitor, Tennessee, travelogue, Volkswagen, Volkswagen Chattanooga Factory Tour, Volkswagen Passat TDi Review, VW, VW Passat TDi, Zero Range Anxiety